DRY Kubernetes manifests with Kustomize

 memory: 300Mi

-More about installing and easily cutomizing Kubernetes resources manifests using Kustomize in next sections.
+More about installing 'Kustomize' and easily cutomizing Kubernetes resources manifests using in next sections.

 Install Kustomize

-$ kustomize_version=v5.2.1 # choose version
+$ kustomize_version=v5.4.2 # choose version

-$ linux_arch=arm64 # choose OS arch
+$ linux_arch=amd64 # choose OS arch

 # Get Kustomize binary